County Voter Information Guide

 - You can still register and vote but you must do so in person at the Registrar of Voters Office or at any open Vote Center.
 This is called "conditional voter registration" or, informally, "same-day registration."

 You may vote at a Vote Center on Election Day during the hours of 7:00 AM and 8:00 PM.
 In addition, in many elections there will be some Vote Centers open multiple days prior to Election Day.
 Days/hours will vary.
 Vote Center locations and hours for the next election will be posted at Where to Vote or Drop Off Your Ballot once that information is available (typically at least 40 days before Election Day).

 Voting by Mail

-- Ballots returned by mail must be postmarked before or on Election Day and delivered to the Registrar of Voters office via USPS or a bona fide private mail delivery company no later than three days after Election Day.
+Vote-by-Mail Ballots returned by mail must be postmarked on or before Election Day and received by the Registrar of Voters Office via USPS or a bona fide private mail delivery company no later than seven days after Election Day.